The Objects step of the wizard is available if you have selected the File level backup option at the Backup Mode step of the wizard.

 - Specify what files you want to back up:

-- In the Include masks field, specify file names and/or masks for file types that you want to back up, for example, MyReport.pdf, *filename*, *.docx.
+- If you include a specific folder in the file-level backup, in the Include masks field, specify file names and/or masks for file types that you want to back up, for example, MyReport.pdf, *filename*, *.docx.
 The resulting Veeam Agent backup will contain only selected files.
 Other files will not be backed up.

 - In the Exclude masks field, specify files that you do not want to back up in the following ways: